 Consolidated Omnibus Budget Reconciliation Act (COBRA)

-The Health Insurance Marketplace for Pre-Existing Conditions
+Health Insurance Marketplace

-Short Term Health Insurance Coverage
+Short-Term Health Insurance Coverage

 Group Insurance from Organization Memberships